-Decrease autoantibody production in the double deficient mice
+3. Decrease autoantibody production in the double-deficient mice

-Antinuclear antibody (ANA) and anti-dsDNA production decreases in the Sting and Fcgr2b double deficient mice (Figure 3A, 3B).
+Anti-dsDNA production and Antinuclear antibody (ANA) decreased in the Sting and Fcgr2b double-deficient mice (Figure 3A-3D).

-Figure 3 Decrease autoantibody production in the double deficient mice

-The sera of the mice were collected at the age of 6 months to test for antinuclear antibody (Figure 3A, representative of mice (N=3/group) and anti-dsDNA (Figure 3B, N=6/group, p<0.01)
+Figure 3 Decrease autoantibody productions in the double-deficient mice The sera of the mice were collected at the age of 6 months to test for antinuclear antibody (Figure 3A, representative of mice (N=3/group) and anti-dsDNA (Figure 3B, N=6/group, p<0.01)